 So don’t just take my word for it.
 But if you’re looking for a relaxing, welcoming, easy-going country, Vietnam is one of the worst places to visit in the world.

-Laura: Senior Editor & Chill Goddess
+Laura: Senior Editor & Chill (but only on Instagram) Goddess !

 I spent six long, stressful weeks travelling North to Hanoi.
 It was rainy season too, so all my stuff was humid for the entire trip and I spent Christmas day trying to dry out my backpack (that was growing its own fungus farm at this time) with a hairdryer.
+But maybe I just went in with a bad attitude and didn’t do any research?!

 5. Costa Rica